gmcgoldr/algorand-tut/README.md

 In order to do this, you need to be able to make calls to a node which is connected to an Algorand network.
 You can either use a 3rd party online service which will give you access to a running node, or you can install a node locally.
-And the node needs to talk to a network, which could be the: main net, test net, beta net, or a private network.

 In this tutorial, you will configure and run a node locally, and have it connect to your own private network.
-The advantages are that your work is fully self-contained, you can inspect and reason about all the ledge data, and you don't need to spend lots of time and hard drive space to synchronize with an existing ledger.
+The advantages are that your work is fully self-contained, you can inspect and reason about all the ledger data, and you don't need to spend lots of time and hard drive space to synchronize with an existing ledger.

 ### Create the private network